Skip to navigation Skip to main content

 In the above example, the data cascade will include a top-level variable availableOnGlobalData with a value of 123.
 Using eleventyDataKey overrides any keys set in getData, which means (for this instance) data will be ignored and notAvailableOnGlobalData will not be present.

+Optional.
 This has the same signature as the compile function and expects a reusable render function to be returned.

 compileOptions: {